con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rnam grol zhi ba zhi ba nyid/ /
 >> 	% grol ba'i thar pa - monlam

-Brahmin, Brahmā, a knower of *brahman*,[^95-1]
+A brahmin, Brahmā, knower of *brahman*,[^95-1]
-He who has reached the *brahman* *nirvāṇa*,
+Fully arrived at *brahman* *nirvāṇa*,
-Freedom, awakening and its branches,[^95-2]
+Awakening, its branches,[^95-2] liberation,
-Release, calmness, and full tranquillity;[^95-3] (95)
+Release, complete tranquillity, quiescence,[^95-3] (95)

 [^95-1]: A 'brahmin' is a member of the bhramin caste, 'Brahmā' refers to the deity known by that name, and '*brahman*' can be understood as ultimate reality.
 Commentators vary in their accounts of how these conventionally 'Hindu' terms relate to Mañjuśrī.
 [^95-2]: Vilāsavajra comments that 'the branches of awakening' (Skt. *vimokṣaṅga*) are the seven branches of awakening and the eight-branched path of noble beings.
 Vimalamitra, perhaps led by the Tibetan rendering the term 'branch' as *lus* ('body'), interprets as meaning 'the body of awakening'—i.e., the body that is achieved on achieving full liberation.
-[^95-3]: The word *śiva* may also be understood with the meaning 'good' or ;'beneficial', or, although it is not mentioned by commentators, the god who bears the name Śiva.
+[^95-3]: The word *śiva* ('quiescence') may also be understood with the meaning 'good' or 'beneficial'; or, although it is not mentioned by commentators, the god who bears the name Śiva.

 * 95a: For VV, brahman etc. all have their basic Hindu associations here.
 * 95b: VV interprets *brahmanirvāṇam* as one word and *āptavān* as a second word.
 The two Tibetan translations have understood these words are syntactically connected.
-Although we follow the latter for our translation, VV's interpretation is perhaps more consistent with the general patter of names in the Nāmasaṅgīti.
+Although we follow the latter for our translation, VV's interpretation is perhaps more consistent with the general pattern of names in the *Nāmasaṅgīti*.

 > nirvāṇaṃ nirvṛtiḥ śāntiḥ śreyoniryāṇam antagaḥ |